What happened at the F1 British Grand Prix?

 Verstappen qualified on pole for the fifth time in a row on Saturday, but any thought of a cruise when the lights went out evaporated in a wheel-spinning getaway that saw him get swamped by McLaren's Norris into the first corner, the Briton's rookie team-mate Oscar Piastri almost making it past the Dutchman too.
 McLaren's pace had been the talk of the paddock all weekend, and Verstappen took five laps to reel Norris in and eventually pass him into the Brooklands corner to reclaim top spot.

-Team-mate Sergio Pérez was forced into a recovery mission for another race weekend, the Mexican starting from 15th place on the grid after being caught out by cooling tyres and an improving track in qualifying.
+Team-mate Sergio Pérez was forced into a recovery mission for another race weekend.
+The Mexican driver started from 15th place on the grid after being caught out by cooling tires and an improving track in qualifying.

 His championship deficit to Verstappen now sits at 99 points after Verstappen took an extra point for setting the fastest lap of the race on Lap 42.